Steal the Stage with Broadway’s Street-smart Promotion Playbook

 Who do you trust more, an ad or your best friend?
 It’s obvious that “word of mouth marketing is the best marketing money can’t buy.”
 But that begs the question: How do you get people talking?
 Do something memorable.

-In Sleep No More, an immersive theatre experience in Chelsea (not on Broadway, but still), the show takes complete control.
+In Sleep No More,—an immersive theatre experience in Chelsea—the show takes complete control.
 From the moment guests enter, they’re under the control of the play.
 Everything is scripted.
 That’s a memorable experience—one that resells itself when a co-worker asks on Monday, “What did you do this weekend?”

 Give all your content the same attention and take hold of your brand’s experience by making each interaction something special.
 Even the small stuff—like social media posts.
 Make sure the consumer interacts with your brand from the first moment.
 If you create something worth sharing, people will talk.